adamluzsi/adamluzsi/resume.md

 I am an experienced Software Engineer with a strong background in backend development across multiple industries, including finance and online marketplaces.
-Passionate about sustainable software development, open-source contributions, and continuous learning.
+Passionate about maintainable software development, open-source contributions, and continuous learning.
-Experienced in working with numerous programming languages, including Go, Ruby, JavaScript, and C#.
+Experienced in working with numerous programming languages, including Go, Ruby, JS, TS, PHP and C#.

 Proficient in building and maintaining microservices, applying SOLID principles, automated testing, and the 12-factor methodology.
 Experienced in designing efficient ETL data pipelines, managing databases, and designing APIs.
 Active